virgili0/Virgilio/Specializations/DataPreprocessing.md

 - how have you been collected (with noise, missing values...)?
 - how many friends of yours are there and where can I find them? (data dimensions and retrieving from storages)

-Eventually you may find the data too much quiet, maybe the're just shy! \
+Eventually, you may find the data too much quiet, maybe they're just shy! \
-Anyway you're going to [ask these questions to the business user](https://business-analysis-excellence.com/business-requirements-meeting/)!
+Anyway, you're going to [ask these questions to the business user](https://business-analysis-excellence.com/business-requirements-meeting/)!

 ### - Who To Leave Behind
-During the data profiling proces, it's common to realize that often some of your data are [useless](https://ambisense.net/why-useless-data-is-worse-than-no-data/).
-It can happen that your data have too much noise or they are partial, and most likely you don't all of them to answer you business problems.
+During the data profiling process, it's common to realize that often some of your data are [useless](https://ambisense.net/why-useless-data-is-worse-than-no-data/).
+Your data may have too much noise or they are partial, and most likely you don't all of them to answer your business problems.
 [To drop or not to drop, the Dilemma](https://www.theanalysisfactor.com/outliers-to-drop-or-not-to-drop/).
-Each times you're facing a data related problem, try understand what data you need and what you' don't - that is, for each piece of information, ask yourself (and ask the _business user_):
+Each time you're facing a data related problem, try to understand what data you need and what you' don't - that is, for each piece of information, ask yourself (and ask the _business user_):
 - How this data is going to help me?
 - Is possible to use them, reducing noise o missing values?
-- Considering benefits/costs of the preparation process versus the business value created, Is this data worth it?
+- Considering the benefits/costs of the preparation process versus the business value created, Is this data worth it?

 ### - Start Small
-It's stupid to handle GBs od data each time you want to try a data preparation step.
+It's stupid to handle GBs of data each time you want to try a data preparation step.
 Just use [small subsets](https://sdtimes.com/bi/data-gets-big-best-practices-data-preparation-scale/) of the data (but take care that they are representative and you catch all the problems).
 Remember, if you want to experiment with string cleaning, you don't need to launch your script on 10M rows.

 ### - The Toolkit
 The tools we're gonna use are Python3 and hid [Pandas library](https://pandas.pydata.org/), the de-facto standard to handle data.
 The heavy lifting here is done by the [DataFrame class](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), which comes with a bunch of useful functions for your daily data tasks.
-Hopefully you already know Python, if not start from there (do the steps I suggest you in the ML guide requirements), and then take this [Beginner Pandas tutorial](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
-Don't worry if now some ideas are not totally clear, but try to get the big picture of the commond [Pandas operations](https://www.analyticsvidhya.com/blog/2016/01/12-pandas-techniques-python-data-manipulation/).
+Hopefully, you already know Python, if not start from there (do the steps I suggest you in the ML guide requirements), and then take this [Beginner Pandas tutorial](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
+Don't worry if now some ideas are not totally clear, but try to get the big picture of the common [Pandas operations](https://www.analyticsvidhya.com/blog/2016/01/12-pandas-techniques-python-data-manipulation/).

 _Best practices and exercises:_ [1](https://github.com/guipsamora/pandas_exercises), [2](https://www.w3resource.com/python-exercises/pandas/index.php), [3](https://www.machinelearningplus.com/python/101-pandas-exercises-python/), [4](https://www.kaggle.com/pistak/pandas-tutorial-with-interactive-exercises), [5](http://disi.unitn.it/~teso/courses/sciprog/python_pandas_exercises.html)

 ### - Data Cleaning
 [Data cleaning](https://en.wikipedia.org/wiki/Data_cleansing) is the general process of taking data, after you have a clear big picture of them, and you need to realize the actual process of replacing characters, dropping incomplete rows, fill missing values and so forth.
-In the next sections we'll explore all the common data cleaning situations.
+In the next sections, we'll explore all the common data cleaning situations.

 ###   - Get Rid of Extra Spaces
 One of the first things you want to do is [remove extra spaces](https://stackoverflow.com/questions/43332057/pandas-strip-white-space).
 Take care!
-Some space can carry informations, but it heavily depends on the situation.
-For example, in "Complete Name" : "Giacomo Ciarlini" in nice to have a space so we can later split this into "Name" : "Giacomo" and "Surname" : "Ciarlini".
-I want you to notice that in general, a part from recommending and suggestion customization systems, unique identifiers like names or IDs are something you can generally drop.
+Some space can carry information, but it heavily depends on the situation.
+For example, in "Complete Name": "Giacomo Ciarlini" in nice to have space so we can later split this into "Name": "Giacomo" and "Surname": "Ciarlini".
+I want you to notice that in general, apart from recommending and suggestion customization systems, unique identifiers like names or IDs are something you can generally drop.
 Often, they do not carry information.
-_Bonus tip_: learn how to use [Regex](https://www.analyticsvidhya.com/blog/2015/06/regular-expression-python/) for pattern matchin, this is one of the powerful tools each data guy need to master.
+_Bonus tip_: learn how to use [Regex](https://www.analyticsvidhya.com/blog/2015/06/regular-expression-python/) for pattern matching, this is one of the powerful tools each data guy need to master.

 _Best practices and exercises:_ [1](https://www.quora.com/How-do-you-remove-all-whitespace-from-a-Python-string), [2](https://towardsdatascience.com/5-methods-to-remove-the-from-your-data-in-python-and-the-fastest-one-281489382455), [3](https://www.tutorialspoint.com/How-to-remove-all-leading-whitespace-in-string-in-Python)

 _RegeX exercises_: [1](https://www.w3resource.com/python-exercises/re/), [2](https://pycon2016.regex.training/exercises)

-_Bonus Resource_: A super useful [tool](http://regviz.org/) for visualizing RegeX expressions and their effect on text.
+_Bonus Resource_: A super useful [tool](http://regviz.org/) for visualizing RegeX expressions and their effect on the text.

 ###   - Select and Treat All Blank Cells
-Often real-world data is incomplete, and is necessary to handle this situation.
+Often real-world data is incomplete and is necessary to handle this situation.
 [These](https://code.likeagirl.io/how-to-use-python-to-remove-or-modify-empty-values-in-a-csv-dataset-34426c816347) are two ways of dealing with it.
 [Here](https://hackersandslackers.com/pandas-dataframe-drop/) you have a more in-depth tutorial.

 _Best practices and exercises:_ [1](https://www.kaggle.com/nirmal51194/data-cleaning-challenge-handling-missing-values), [2](https://stefvanbuuren.name/fimd/missing-data-pattern.html), [3](https://www.ethz.ch/content/dam/ethz/special-interest/math/statistics/sfs/Education/Advanced%20Studies%20in%20Applied%20Statistics/course-material-1719/Multivariate/w10-in-class-exercise-imputation-solution.pdf), [4](http://uc-r.github.io/missing_values)